“…the clamors of…factious men are often mistaken for patriotism.”

 — John Adams

-The civic duty of the People is to make our collective wills known, and to conserve the virtues of American self-governance while making continual course corrections to the path we’re on.
+A primary civic duty of the People is to conserve the virtues of American self-governance while continually correcting our course toward what makes it better.
 Individual citizens may lean more toward either conservation or correction, but holding both conservative and progressive perspectives at the same time is vital.
 It’s vital not just for the Republic’s continued existence, but for the psychological balance of the individual citizen as well.
 Healthy citizens make a healthy republic.
-Blindly defending one perspective while blindly attacking the other disconnects us from ourselves, from our fellow citizens, and from the power that enables our process of self-government.
-It short-circuits both change and balance, and the Republic begins to sputter and die.
+Blindly defending one perspective while blindly attacking the other isn’t healthy.
+It disconnects us from ourselves, from our fellow citizens, and from the power that enables our process of self-government.

 “We have met the enemy, and he is us.”